alexpreynolds/flow-cytometry-visualization/README.md

 $ pip install numpy
 ```

-Installing these libraries could take a few minutes.
+Installing these libraries could take a few minutes, depending on what is already installed.

 The `fcsparser` library is used to open and process FCS files.
 The other libraries are used for processing and visualizing the data.